wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 """"""""""""""""
 Registers the Vuex store for a plugin.

 A *"store"* is basically a container that holds your application state.
-There are two things that make a Vuex store different from a plain global object: Vuex stores are reactive.
-When Vue components retrieve state from it, they will reactively and efficiently update if the store's state changes.
+Since a Vuex store is reactive, when a Vue component needs or changes a variable state, it will reactively and efficiently update the values.

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *namespace*
 	  - the name given to the store
+	  - required
+	  - \-
 	* - *store*
-	  - the actual store object, imported from the *'./store'* file of the plugin
+	  - the actual store object, imported from the *'store.js'* file of the plugin
+	  - required
+	  - \-

 For example, to register the store for the *“projects”* plugin, we had to call this function: